Cordeval/fari-app/docs/fari-wiki.md

 Since scenes can become quite big and cluttered as you play, another useful features for organizing your index cards is the `Collapse/Expand` feature.

-Using either the top level `Collapse All / Expand All` button or by clicking on the `Collapse/Expand` arrow on an index card, you can minimize the space index cards take by hiding all the content of the card except for the title.
+Using either the top level `Collapse All / Expand All` button, or by clicking on the `Collapse/Expand` arrow on an index card, you can minimize the space index cards take by hiding all the content of the card except for the title.

 ![Collapse All / Expand All](https://gyazo.com/2c2db9625571fde31afc1ff269d38cec.png)
 ![Collapse / Expand Arrow](https://gyazo.com/a81824f73a959da4c72008de7cc64d0b.png)

 ## Index Card Content

-Each index card contains by default two text field: a `Title` field and a `Content/Notes` field.
+Each index card contains by default two text fields: a `Title` field and a `Content/Notes` field.

 Both fields can be used to add content to help describe what that card is about.

-The title field as a label attached to it that by default says `Index Card`.
+The title field has a label attached to it that by default says `Index Card`.
-The content field also as a label, but this one says `Notes` by default.
+The content field also has a label, but this one says `Notes` by default.

 Both of those labels can be changed to your liking.